Minasmech/SolidShellCouplingIGA/README.md

 # SolidShellCouplingIGA
-Provide examples for checking collaboratively progress on master's thesis
+Provide examples for checking collaboratively the progress on my master's thesis